BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 usage: setup.py [-h] [--no_omp] [--lapack_lib LAPACK_LIB]
                 [--lapack_include LAPACK_INCLUDE] [--lapack LAPACK]
                 [--gsl_lib GSL_LIB] [--gsl_include GSL_INCLUDE] [--gsl GSL]
+                [--ccbin CCBIN]

 optional arguments:
   -h, --help            show this help message and exit --no_omp              If provided, install without OpenMP.
   --lapack_lib LAPACK_LIB
                         Directory of the lapack lib.
+If you add lapack lib, must also add lapack include.
   --lapack_include LAPACK_INCLUDE
                         Directory of the lapack include.
+If you add lapack includ, must also add lapack lib.
   --lapack LAPACK       Directory of both lapack lib and include. '/include'
                         and '/lib' will be added to the end of this string.
   --gsl_lib GSL_LIB     Directory of the gsl lib.
+If you add gsl lib, must
+                        also add gsl include.
   --gsl_include GSL_INCLUDE
                         Directory of the gsl include.
+If you add gsl include, must also add gsl lib.
   --gsl GSL             Directory of both gsl lib and include. '/include' and
                         '/lib' will be added to the end of this string.
+  --ccbin CCBIN         path/to/compiler to link with nvcc when installing
+                        with CUDA.
 ```